Senegal Presidential Candidate List Excludes Opposition Leader Sonko - UrduPoint

 The published list of candidates also includes two women, gynaecologist Rose Wardini and entrepreneur Anta Babacar Ngom.

 It is the first time Senegal has organised a presidential election with so many candidates, constitutional lawyer Babacar Gueye told AFP.
-There were five candidates during the previous contest in 2019.
+Five candidates stood at the last contest in 2019.

-Karim Wade, who served as a minister when his father was in power, was excluded as his candidacy was deemed "inadmissible" because of his dual French and Senegalese nationality, according to the Constitutional Council.
+Karim Wade, who served as a minister when his father was in power, was ruled "inadmissible" because of his dual French and Senegalese nationality, according to the Constitutional Council.

+He denounced the move Sunday on X, formerly Twitter, calling the decision "scandalous" and a "blatant attack on democracy".

 According to the constitution, presidential candidates "must be exclusively of Senegalese nationality" and aged between 35 and 75 on election day.